No-arbitrage of second kind in countable markets with proportional transaction costs: Model formulation

-We shall therefore appeal to a generalized version of the {\sl Efficient Friction} (in short \textbf{EF}) assumption of \cite{KSR01} which is directly stated in terms of the random cones $K'_t$ in $l^\infty$.
-Theorem \ref{Th EF} below provides a natural condition under which it is satisfied.
+We shall therefore appeal to a generalized version of the \textit{Efficient Friction} (in short \textbff{EF}) assumption of \cite{KSR01} which is directly stated in terms of the random cones $K^*_t$ in $l^\infty$.
+Theorem~\ref{ThEF} below provides a natural condition under which it is satisfied. \begin{Assumption}[(EF)] The $\M_+$-valued adapted process $\lambda$, satisfying (\ref {eqinegatriangulairelambda}) and (\ref{eqbornesuplambda}), has the property that for all $t\in\T$, and $\P$-a.e. $\omega$ the dual cone $K^*_t(\omega)$ has an interior point $\theta_t(\omega)$ such that $\theta_t \in L^0(l^\infty,\Fc_t)$. \end{Assumption}